5mg - 358% of Daily NRV* in Feel Multivitamin™

 - Riboflavin supplementation and biomarkers of cardiovascular disease in the elderly.

-- Molecular and functional characterization of riboflavin specific transport system in rat brain capillary endothelial cells
+- Molecular and functional characterisation of riboflavin specific transport system in rat brain capillary endothelial cells